Live From EuropeSaturday, July 4

 Künstliche Intelligenz: „Mit 75 Prozent Wahrscheinlichkeit passiert genau das: Die Blase platzt Stuart Russell hat das einflussreichste KI-Lehrbuch geschrieben.
 Er erklärt, warum die Technologie bald auch Top-Manager ersetzen könnte – und wann sie zu einer existenziellen Bedrohung wird.

-handelsblatt · about 2 hours ago
+handelsblatt · 8 days ago

 Live From Europe